The $D_{s0}(2590)^+$ as the dressed $c\bar s(2^1S_0)$ meson in a coupled-channels calculation: Results

 \section{Results}

 A first approach to the $J^P=0^-$ $D_s$ spectrum within the CQM, calculated as a two-body $c\bar s$ state, predicts the masses shown in Table~\ref{tab:spectrum}.
-As it can be seen, the $1^1S_0$ is properly described, just $15$ MeV above the experimental state, whereas the $2^1S_0$ $c\bar s$ state is nearly $140$ MeV above the experimental $D_{s0}(2590)$ mass, not significatively different from the $80$ MeV predicted by Ref.~\cite{Godfrey:1985xj}.
-Such discrepancy goes beyond the expected accuracy of the model.
+As it can be seen, the $1^1S_0$ is properly described, just $15$ MeV above the experimental state, whereas the $2^1S_0$ $c\bar s$ state is nearly $140$ MeV above the experimental $D_{s0}(2590)$ mass, not significantly different from the $80$ MeV predicted by Ref.~\cite{Godfrey:1985xj}.
 Similar discrepancies where found in the $0^+$ and $1^+$ sectors, where the $D_{s0}(2317)$ and $D_{s1}(2460)$ states have masses below the predictions of naive quark models.
+The relevance of $S$-wave scattering channels for $D_s$ states was already pointed out in Ref.~\cite{PhysRevLett.91.012003}.
 In Ref.~\cite{Ortega:2016mms}, such large mass differences were explained as the effect of the coupling with nearby meson-meson thresholds, which lower the masses of the naive $c\bar s$ states.
 As the $D_{s0}(2590)^+$ is close to open meson-meson channels, it is reasonable to assume that the bare $2^1S_0$ will strongly couple to them, thus reducing its mass.
+We want to stress here that this effect on the mass of the $D_{s0}(2590)^+$ is a consequence of the presence of nearby meson-meson thresholds and, hence, it cannot be explicitly absorbed in a redefinition of the model parameters as explained in Ref.~\cite{PhysRevC.77.055206}.

-In order to describe this state, we will couple the the $1^1S_0$ and $2^1S_0$ $c\bar s$ states to the $D^{(*)}K^{(*)}$, $D_s^*\eta$ and $D_s^{(*)}\omega$ channels, whose thresholds are detailed in Table~\ref{tab:thres}.
-All of those channels are opened and in a relative $^3P_0$ partial wave in the $J^P=0^-$ sector.
-Further $c\bar s$ states do not contribute to the mass-shift of the $2^1S_0$, so they can be neglected.
+In order to describe this state, we will couple the $1^1S_0$ and $2^1S_0$ $c\bar s$ bare mesons to the $D^{(*)}K^{(*)}$, $D_s^*\eta$ and $D_s^{(*)}\omega$ channels, whose thresholds are detailed in Table~\ref{tab:thres}.
+All of those channels are in a relative $^3P_0$ partial wave in the $J^P=0^-$ sector.~\footnote{There are other possible meson-meson channels in a relative $S$ wave that can be considered, such as the $D_0^* K$ or the $D_s f_0$ channels.
+We have analyzed their inclusion, but their impact is small in the final results and can be safely neglected.} Further $c\bar s$ states do not contribute to the mass-shift of the $2^1S_0$, so they can be neglected.

-For the coupled-channels calculation, two types of interactions are included in this work: On the one hand, the residual interaction among the meson-meson channels described by the RGM kernels and, on the other hand, the effective interaction due to the coupling with intermediate $c\bar s$ states, mediated by the $^3P_0$ model.
+The coupled-channels calculation includes two types of interactions: On the one hand, the residual interaction among the meson-meson channels described by the RGM kernels and, on the other hand, the effective interaction due to the coupling with intermediate $c\bar s$ states, mediated by the $^3P_0$ model.
 The $D^{(*)}K^{(*)}$ can directly coupled to the $c\bar s$ states through the $^3P_0$ mechanism, whereas the $c\bar s\to D_s^*\eta$ and $c\bar s\to D_s^{(*)}\omega$ are OZI-suppressed transitions.